RoboRaceOrg/AlphaMu/README.md

 Download this code as a zip file and extract the contents onto your computer.
 You will need to launch the xLoader program from the folder you extracted the zipped files into.

-You can find the code for Roboracer Alpha Mu here:- [Roboracer Alpha Mu™ Firmware repository](https://github.com/RoboRaceOrg/AlphaMu)
+You can find the firmware for Roboracer Alpha Mu here:- [Roboracer Alpha Mu™ Firmware repository](https://github.com/RoboRaceOrg/AlphaMu)

 If you want to know more about the Roboracer Alpha Mu™ robot you can visit the [Roboracer Alpha™ Wiki](https://github.com/RoboRaceOrg/AlphaMu/wiki)